 2. Raise your prices

-If you raise your prices, you won’t need to sell as many units to break even.
+If you raise your prices, you won’t need to sell as many units to break-even.
 The marginal contribution per unit sold will be higher.
-When thinking about raising your prices, be mindful of what the market is willing to pay, and expectations that come with a price.
+When thinking about raising your prices, be mindful of what the market is willing to pay and of the expectations that come with a price.
 You won’t need to sell as many units, but you’ll still need to sell enough—and if you charge more, buyers may expect a better product or better customer service.

 3. Lower variable costs

 Lowering your variable costs is often the most difficult option, especially if you’re just going into business.
 But the more you scale, the easier it will be to reduce variable costs.
 It’s worth trying to lower your costs by negotiating with your suppliers, changing suppliers, or changing your process.
 For example, maybe you’ll find that packing peanuts are cheaper than bubble wrap for shipping fragile products.